What is a Lifeline / Community Alarm / Telecare?

 How the Contact Care Lifeline Alarm works:

-When the button is pressed the unit makes a call through to our Call Centre (in East Anglia), answered by a Trained Operator.
-We immediately see all your details on our screen.
-We talk to you through the unit’s speaker and listen to your responses.
-We can call an ambulance, contact your doctor or get hold of one of your contacts.
+When the button is pressed the unit makes a call through to our Call Centre (in East Anglia), answered by a Trained Operator, who will immediately see all your details on their screen.
+You can communicate through the unit, The operator will call one of your local emergency contacts or emergency services if needed.

-If you are too far from the unit to speak to us or to hear our voice (in the garden or the garage for example) we will contact a nearby family member or friend to come and check on you and the situation.
+If you are too far from the unit to speak to us or to hear our voice (in the garden or the bathroom for example) we will contact your local friend or local family member to come check on you and the situation.
 So even without speaking to us, you know someone will be around shortly.

-So, Press your button and you are through to a real person within Anglia, who speaks to you by name, and can help.
-We are here 24 hours a day, every single day of the year.
+So, Press your button and you are through to a real person, who speaks to you by name, and can help.
+Our call centre is staffed 24 hours a day, every single day of the year.

 How is the Lifeline Alarm installed?

-When you contact us we will arrange a convenient morning for us to visit and install your alarm.
-We aim to offer this appointment within three working days.
+When you call or email us we will arrange a convenient time to visit and install your alarm.

-When installing we make sure you really understand the equipment and how it works.
+When installing we make sure you really understand the equipment.
 We will demonstrate how the lifeline alarm works, explaining clearly and at your own pace.
 We will also record your personal and medical details.
 We make a final check before leaving, around 45 minutes in total.

 What if there are any problems?

-Your lifeline alarm will not affect your telephone service or broadband connection.
-It is a reliable unit that stays inactive until your button is required.
-We ask you to test your button every month, as reassurance to you that it is there whenever you do need it.
-If there is ever a fault with your lifeline, we will visit ASAP and fix it, there are no extra charges.
+It is a reliable unit that stays inactive until your button is pressed.
+We ask you to test your button every month, this will get you used to it and check there aren’t any problems.
+If there is ever a fault with your lifeline, we will visit ASAP and fix it, there are no extra charges for normal mechanical failure.

 A keysafe is a small, secure, metal box that attaches to a wall outside your home.
 Your key fits inside.
 A code is used to get into the safe.
 If you have a keysafe fitted we can direct an ambulance crew to its location and they can get straight in to help you.
-If you live in Norfolk keysafes also enable you to include Norfolk Swift Response as an extra contact.
-(See our article about the ‘ Swifts’.)
+If you live in Norfolk keysafes also enable you to include Norfolk Swift Response as an extra emergency contact.
+You could contact your local Handman Service, via your local council to arrange installation of one.

 Assistive Technology (Telecare)

 What is this?
 Other aids can attach to your lifeline and activate it, like a Fall Detector, Smoke Detector, Door Exit Sensor etc. These are quite specialised pieces of equipment that can be extremely effective in certain circumstances.
-For more information, please call us during office hours or contact your local Adult Social Services.
+For more information, please contact your local Adult Social Services.

 You may like to read our article on Home adaptations for Independent Living.